-You may withdraw from this course through Nov.
-2. Students have the ability to initiate a withdrawal from classes.
+You may withdraw from this course through November 3.
+Students have the ability to initiate a withdrawal from classes.
 By completing the form in the Records Office or through the form located within WebAdvisor, you are authorizing IVCC to remove you from the course.
 Entering your student ID number serves as your electronic signature.
 IVCC has the right to rescind a withdrawal in cases of academic dishonesty or at the instructor's discretion.
 Students should be aware of the impact of a withdrawal on full-time status for insurance purposes and for financial aid.
 It is highly recommended that students meet with their instructor or with a counselor before withdrawing from a class to discuss if a withdrawal is the best course of action for that particular student.
 More information is available at the IVCC Records website.

-14. OUT-OF-CLASS INSTRUCTION AND ASSISTANCE
+14. ADDITIONAL INSTRUCTION AND ASSISTANCE

-Please take advantage of my office hours and my availability before and after class to talk to me about a specific writing assignment or the class in general.
-I'm available outside of class, and I'm pleased to help you with the class in any way I reasonably can.
-If necessary, we can arrange to meet at other than my scheduled office hours, either in person or through Zoom.
+Please take advantage of my office hours to communicate with me about a specific writing assignment or the class in general.
+I'm available to help you with the class in any way I reasonably can.
+If necessary, we can arrange inperson or Zoom meetings at times other than my scheduled office hours.
 Get your money's worth out of your instructors, your classes, and the other services IVCC offers its students.

-15. WRITING CENTER
+15. WRITING CENTER STATEMENT